 Where Does All That Money Go?

-Here’s a breakdown of how the federal government expects to spends its revenues in 2014.
+Here’s a breakdown of how the federal government spends its revenues.

 - Congress enacted the first Alternative Minimum Tax in 1969.
 The law was repealed and replaced by the Tax Equity and Fiscal Responsibility Act of 1982.